The Cloud Security Alliance

 (ISC).
 The ISC is chartered with coordinating all aspects of the standardization effort in CSA.

-Google Cloud (G Suite and the Google Cloud Platform) has completed the CSA STAR Level 1:
+Google Cloud (G Suite and the Google Cloud Platform) has achieved the third-party

-and you can also download STAR documents from the CSA website.
+You can download the STAR Attestation documents from the CSA website.